 Written by: Parcel Pending

-The delivery of packages has quickly become a large headache for property managers.
+Parcel delivery has quickly become a large headache for property managers.
 Every day, front office staff must contend with a rising tide of incoming packages that must be quickly routed to residents.
-For front office staff in apartment communities, the situation is untenable in the long-term.
+For front office staff in apartment communities, the situation is untenable in the long term.
 Residents don’t like the situation either.
 Dealing with front-office staff for the receipt of packages is, in most situations, inconvenient and less than ideal.
 One solution that many property managers have begun utilizing is multifamily parcel lockers.

 There are many benefits associated with the adoption of parcel lockers for apartment homes.
-In this article, we’ll look at some specific reasons why you should consider adopting parcel lockers for apartments.
-Parcel lockers enhance the security of the entire property, offer an extra layer of convenience for your residents –whether it be smart lockers, refrigerated lockers, etc.–and reduce the labor costs associated with managing package deliveries.
+In this article, we’ll look at some specific reasons why you should consider adopting parcel lockers for apartment residents.
+Parcel lockers enhance the security of the entire property, offer an extra layer of convenience for your residents –whether it be smart lockers, refrigerated lockers, etc.–and reduce the labor costs associated with managing packages.

 For example, the enhanced security that parcel lockers offer benefits both the resident and property manager by reducing instances of theft.
-So, whether you are a property manager looking to streamline your own operations or simply enhance your offerings to your residents, there are important reasons why you should consider utilizing a parcel locker to improve your innovative property management solutions.
+So, whether you are a property manager looking to streamline your own operations or simply enhance your solution for your residents, there are important reasons why you should consider utilizing a parcel locker to improve your innovative property management solutions.

 A big issue with front office staff handling packages is that once the staff has locked up the front office for the evening, residents can no longer receive their packages.
 When you are paying for expedited shipping options such as same-day or two-day, it is understandable to get frustrated when you can’t retrieve your package after it has been delivered.

-Parcel lockers are the ideal solution to this situation.
-With a parcel locker, front office staff or the package delivery driver themselves can enter packages into individual lockers.
+Apartment package lockers are the ideal solution to this situation.
+So how do apartment package lockers work?
+With a parcel locker or package room, front office staff or the package delivery driver themselves can enter packages into individual lockers.
 These lockers can then be accessed by the residents at their convenience.
 Residents that work extended hours will no longer be incapable of picking up their packages when they want to.
 Residents will also be assured that when a package says it was delivered that it is retrievable, without them having to interact with a staff member and wait while their package is retrieved.

 With online grocery shopping becoming the future of grocery retail, refrigerated parcel lockers provide an even greater convenience to residents.
 By offering on-demand package retrieval, parcel lockers address some of the major convenience issues that arise with front office staff handling packages.